HarisK03/bytebites/README.md

 Making an account is also as easy as signing in with your Google account!
 Simply sign in and you are able to post, view, and search for your interests in the food world.
 The user experience is one that is clean and elegant, allowing users to take control in their browsing.

 ### Demo
-A demo for this web application can be found [here](http://bytebites.ml/), where the afformentioned features have been implemented to a demonstratable degree.
+A demo for this web application can be found [here](http://bytebites.ml/), where the aforementioned features have been implemented to a demonstrable degree.

 ### Features